gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 Installing setuptools, pip, wheel...done.
 ```

-Then you activate your freshly created environment.
+Then you can activate your newly created environment.

 ```bash
 $ source ~/.virtualenvs/openstack/bin/activate